Phrasal verb clog up

 • Too much fatty food will make your arteries to clog up (Present Simple)

-Along with clog up, words are popular head back and start out.
+Along with clog up, words are popular object and square.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.